salernolabs/rescuegroups/doc/request/Website/readme.md

 #### ::setSetWebsiteAnimalBrowseDescriptionLength

-Sets setWebsiteAnimalBrowseDescriptionLength field with a value of type int.
+Sets setWebsiteAnimalBrowseDescriptionLength field with a value of type string.

-    $query->setSetWebsiteAnimalBrowseDescriptionLength(int);
+    $query->setSetWebsiteAnimalBrowseDescriptionLength(string);

 #### ::setSetWebsiteAnimalBrowseFields